riccardocrescenti/riccardocrescenti/README.md

 # Hi there! 👋
-I am Riccardo Crescenti, i live in Italy and  I am a MSc student in Computer Engineering at University of Pavia.
+I am Riccardo Crescenti, i live in Italy and  I am software engineer, i graduated in Computer Engineering at University of Pavia.

 ## 📚 Education
 - Master in Computer Science and Multimedia &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; *[University of Pavia, Italy]*